-There are a number of large sites located within the Activity Centre, which are currently some underutilised, and could benefit from increased activation.
+There are a number of large sites located within the Activity Centre.
+Some of these are currently underutilised and could benefit from increased activation.

-Strategically located in close proximity to the Mount Waverley Train Station and the Village Shopping

-Centre, these sites offer the opportunity for future development that could contribute to strengthening the retail, commercial, community and health services and housing offer.
+Strategically located in close proximity to the Mount Waverley Train Station and the Village Shopping Centre, these sites offer the opportunity for future development that could contribute to strengthening the retail, commercial, community and health services and housing offer.